 I can't seem to figure out exactly what replicates it.
 The closest I can come is getting ports to swap relations.

 I don't know if they're actually related.
 Take two ports (e.g., input named in and and output named out).
 Hook them up (so the pre-actor outputs to "in" and the post-actor receives from "out".
 Open the ports window and swap the names, then click apply.
 You get an error.
 You can't apply again, but you can commit.
 As soon as you do that, the relations swap sides.

-#6 Updated by Christopher Brooks about 10 years ago
+#6 Updated by Christopher Brooks over 10 years ago